Originally posted December 15, 2019, with new 2020 updates.

 Actually, no. Not really.
 I would much prefer staying inside when it is freezing out.
 I know going outside and getting fresh air is good for you.
 But I’d rather curl up hygge style with a book under a blanket.

-But one of our favorites are melting snowman cookies.
+But one of our favorites is melting snowman cookies.
 They are fun to make and easy to put together.
 They are perfect for any climate.
 You can live in the warmer southern states and they are appropriate.
-You can live in the dynamic 25 degree one day, 55 degrees the next New England area or anywhere in between.
+You can live in the dynamic 25 degrees one day, 55 degrees the next New England area, or anywhere in between.

-All you need is a cookie, preferably on the larger size.
+All you need is a cookie, preferably on the larger side.
 Sugar, chocolate chip, literally any will do.
-Next you need some white frosting and a large marshmallow.
+Next, you need some white frosting and a large marshmallow.
 Squirt or spread the white frosting into an irregular puddle shape and stick half of a large marshmallow on top.
 Now take some of those gel writing frostings and decorate the snowman faces and scarves.

 The shape of an “unmelted” snowman is rather easy to construct.
 It is pretty much a couple of circles stacked on top of one another.
 There are tons of ways to create snowman themed crafts with cotton balls, white paper plates of various sizes or simply using white paint on construction paper.
 I’m sure you probably have most of the materials already in your homeschool arts and crafts stash already!

-But one of our favorites are “fence post snowmen”.
-These will take a bit more work that gluing some cotton balls to a paper plate, but are also much more permanent.
+But one of our favorites is “fence post snowmen”.
+These will take a bit more work than gluing some cotton balls to a paper plate but are also much more permanent.
 Some of the examples you will find vary in height and complexity which offers some great flexibility with your creation.
 What is also great about a fence post snowman, once you create the base body you can customize its appearance every year.
 Did an arm break in storage?
 Go outside and find another stick.
 Bored with the scarf and hat?
 Swap them out!

 If you look up “fence post snowman” on Google, you will see tons of different variations of these, ranging in size and construction materials. but they are all pretty neat, and won’t melt when you bring them inside.